thorbenegberts/discourse-switch-content-language/README.md

 ## Install the Plugin

-Clone this repository to your local code directory and create a symlink in the `plugins` directory:
+Clone this repository and create a symlink in the `plugins` directory:

 ```
 $ cd ~/mycode/discourse/plugins